Software Is a Depreciating Asset: Why Your Software Is Never "Done"

 The Cost of Neglect

 Imagine a retail company with an eCommerce platform that generates $10 million annually in revenue.
-To support and grow this system, the company allocates $1 million per year as its development budget—a typical 10% investment relative to revenue for a critical software platform.
+To support and grow this system, the company should allocate $1 million per year as its development budget—a typical 10% investment relative to revenue for a critical software platform.

 Out of that budget, industry best practices suggest dedicating 20–30% to maintenance activities, such as dependency updates, technical debt repayment, and security patching.
 This means the company should be spending about $200,000–$300,000 per year on proactive maintenance to keep the system modern, secure, and adaptable.